CBM is used to precede any curved step.

 all of which are essential to executing CBM

-Let’s suppose the Leader rotates their frame fully on beat (i.e Step) 1 — a clean, textbook 45° of CBM.
+Let’s suppose the Leader is FLOD (Facing Line of Dance) and rotates their frame fully on beat (i.e the start of Step) 1 by for example 45° — a clean, textbook CBM.
 The Follower will rotate ideally by the same amount.

 That means: